 - Control: After you have resolved defects, you work on sustaining the gains.
 You might need to plan more projects for that.

-Organizations often use Six Sigma with other PM frameworks like Lean or Agile.
+Organizations often use Six Sigma with other project management frameworks like Lean or Agile.
 Such combinations are known as “Lean Six Sigma” and “Agile Six Sigma”, respectively.
-Six Sigma is suitable for large organizations.
+Six Sigma is an example of project management methodologies suitable for large organizations.
 You get a better RoI (return on investment) from Six Sigma for defect reduction in such organizations.

 8. Critical Path Method (CPM)

 The “Critical Path Method” (CPM) framework helps you to identify the critical tasks in a project.
 You can then identify dependencies for these tasks.
 Subsequently, you can prioritize and schedule them.
-You can then monitor their progress and completion status using CPM.
+You can then monitor their progress and completion status using the Critical Path Method.